 You will get very little chance to rest and will have to eat at times which are convenient for the business.
 Whilst your mealtimes may be regular, you may have to eat at an unusual time of the day.
 Not everybody’s digestive system can cope with this.
 Unfortunately, the vast majority of catering work is not particularly well paid.
 However, you can work your way up the ranks and find yourself in a well-paid position later on down the line.

-Even in tough economic times, there is still quite strong demand from the catering services industry.
+Even in tough economic times, there is still quite strong demand for the catering services industry.
 Therefore, if you choose a career in catering you will rarely be without work.
 The industry offers an amazing amount of variety.
 One month you could be working in a hotel kitchen, get bored with it and decide to move on.
 The next month you could be working providing hospitality at conferences or large events such as festivals and concerts.

 You will definitely meet lots of interesting people and will usually get the chance to interact with members of the public.
 Should you choose to leave the industry you will have acquired skills, which will stand you in good stead and help you to easily find work again.